GJT-34/dc-metro/README.md

 [I'm reworking the code right now, including an upgrade to CircuitPython 10.
 Until it's ready, don't follow the instructions on this page.]

 # Washington DC Metro Train Sign
-This project contains the source code to create your own Washington DC Metro sign.
+This project contains the source code to create your own Washington DC Metro sign, using data from WMATA's API for real-time rail predictions.
 It was written using CircuitPython targeting the [Adafruit Matrix Portal M4](https://www.adafruit.com/product/4745) and is optimized for 64x32 RGB LED matrices.

+Some of its features include:
+- A customized font that attempts to mimic the font that Metro uses on its signs
+- The ability to display multiple "screens," which can be used to display information for more than one station or for separate groups (i.e., tracks or platforms) at the same station.
+The board will auto-rotate through the screens on a configurable basis, and manual rotation is provided using the UP (freeze/unfreeze rotation) and DOWN (next screen) buttons.
+- The ability to exclude trains that will arrive at a station before you can walk to that station.
+- Multiple options for displaying line, car length, and group/track information.
+- Multiple options for what is displayed in the header for each screen, and for omitting the header altogether.

 ![bd1](img/bd1.jpg)
 ![bd2](img/bd2.jpg)